derrickaw/NetworkRTP/README.md

 #### Startup

-python FxA-server.py X A P
+`python FxA-server.py X A P`

 The command-line arguments are:
-  *X: the port number at which the FxA-server’s UDP socket should bind to (odd number)
+* X: the port number at which the FxA-serverï¿½s UDP socket should bind to (odd number)
-  *A: the IP address of NetEmu
+* A: the IP address of NetEmu
-  *P: the UDP port number of NetEmu
+* P: the UDP port number of NetEmu
 #### Commands
-Command: "window W"
+*Command: `window W`*
-  *Set the maximum receiver's window-size at the FxA-Server
+* Set the maximum receiver's window-size at the FxA-Server
-  *W: The window-size (in segments).
+* W: The window-size (in segments).

-Command: "terminate"
+*Command: `terminate`*
-  *Shut-down FxA-Server gracefully.
+* Shut-down FxA-Server gracefully.

 ### Client

 #### Startup

-python FxA-client.py X A P
+`python FxA-client.py X A P`

 The command-line arguments are: